Tolyandre/my-environment-dotfiles/README.md

 Makes git working directory files to be hard links to actual settings.
 This is useful to compare and commit changes in a system.
 Note that `git checkout` replaces hard links with normal files, not touching actual files.

 ## git-ignore-line
 Git filter driver that ignores a certain line of code.
-That line appears unmodified on commit.
+That line appears unmodified on `git diff` and will be excluded from a commit.